cgfoxtrot/STOCKPREDICTION/README.md

 4. View the predicted stock prices, RMSE, and plot of the results.
 5. The predicted price for the next day will also be displayed.

-## Disclaimer

-- Stock price prediction is a complex task influenced by various factors, and the LSTM model's accuracy may vary.
-The predictions should not be considered as financial advice.
-- Use the predictions at your own risk.
-The author and contributors of this script are not responsible for any financial losses incurred based on the predictions made by the model.